storesafe/cordova-sqlite-storage/README.md

-# Cordova/PhoneGap sqlite storage adapter
+# Cordova/PhoneGap sqlite storage (common version)

 Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, and Windows Universal (8.1), with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).